philwhisenhunt/dustinfirebaugh.com/content/blog/Web_Assembly/index.md

 ### The Speed of Javascript

 These days, Javascript is blazing fast.
 However, this wasn't always the case.

-Javascript wasn't built to be fast.
+[Javascript was written in ten days.](https://brendaneich.com/2011/06/new-javascript-engine-module-owner/) Well, the first Javascript Engine Prototype took 10 days.
+It wasn't built for speed.
+Speed came later when browsers started implementing [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) (Just In Time Compilation) compilers in efforts to increase performance.

 With any language there are usually tradeoffs.
 Javascript has a lot of ease of use and expressiveness.
 This allows for developers to get up and going quickly with it and allows for rapid prototyping of web apps.

-[Javascript was written in ten days.](https://brendaneich.com/2011/06/new-javascript-engine-module-owner/) Well, the first Javascript Engine Prototype took 10 days.
-It wasn't built for speed.
-Speed came later when browsers started implementing [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) (Just In Time Compilation) compilers in efforts to increase performance.

 The first JIT compilers in major browsers were implemented in 2008.
 This allowed browsers to increase the speed of javascript code running on the web making js code almost 10 times faster.